piqnt/stage.js/README.md

 ### Tree Model
-Every app consists of a tree, tree's root is provided as `stage`.
+Every app consists of a tree.
+The tree's root is provided as `stage`.

 ```javascript
 // Create a new node instance (with no textures)